cspotz/Paris-Heartbeat/README.md

 and merged it with our Vélib data by the hour.
 Now, each observation knows what the sky looked like when the bikes were counted.

 ### Training the machine 🤖
-I trained the machine using the popular choice ``XGBoost`` in these situation: a gradient boosting algorithm that handles complex interactions very well.
-The model learns patterns across the different inputs simultaneously.
+I used ``XGBoost``, a powerful gradient boosting algorithm well-suited for capturing complex, non-linear interactions between features.
+The model learns to identify patterns across all input variables simultaneously.
 I wanted to check the impact of the district and of the weather so I performed three runs with the following input parameters:

 ### Testing the crystal ball 🔮